atsuvovor/CyberThreat_Insight/feature_engineering/README.md

        alt="Centered Image"
        style="width: 100%; height: Auto;">
 </p>
-<h3 align-"center">Cyber Threat Analytics & Insight - Feature Engineering Using Cholesky-Based Perturbation, SHAP, PCA, SMOTE and GANs</h3>
+<h3 align-"center">Advanced Feature Engineering with Cholesky Perturbation, SHAP, PCA, SMOTE, and GANs</h3>

 ## **Overview**
 The feature engineering process in our *Cyber Threat Insight* project was strategically designed to simulate realistic cyber activity, enhance anomaly visibility, and prepare a high-quality dataset for training robust threat classification models.
 Given the natural rarity and imbalance of cybersecurity anomalies, we adopted a multi-step workflow combining statistical simulation, normalization, feature selection, explainability, and data augmentation.